TheCandidStartup/TheCandidStartup.github.io/_drafts/hacking-storybook-tsdoc.md

 };
 ```

-Which gets us back to where we started.
-Looks like the React enhancements were doing nothing for me.
+Which gets us back to where we started, confirming that the React enhancements were doing nothing for me.

 {% include candid-image.html src="/assets/images/frontend/storybook-autodocs.png" alt="Storybook Autodocs without React enhancements" %}